Why study MA

 Practice hub, this MA programme shares some of its modules with

-and Performance and Fine Arts.
-This offers exciting
+Performance and Fine Arts.
+This offers exciting cross-disciplinary

-community practice at York St John University is well established
+Applied and community practice at York St John University is well

-across a range of art forms.
-Experienced lecturers have expertise
+established across a range of art forms.
+Experienced lecturers have

-and research activity in the fields of health, youth, education and
+expertise and research activity in the fields of health, youth,

 The programme is designed to focus on developing